Acupuncture and Chinese Medicine are a complete medical system that includes acupuncture, Chinese herbs, Oriental massage, nutrition, and exercise.

 While Westerners are most familiar with the use of acupuncture for pain control and anesthesia, acupuncture also treats a wide variety of conditions.
 The following are some common disorders that are treated successfully with acupuncture and Oriental Medicine:

-As well as treating many other disorders, acupuncture and Oriental Medicine are effective forms of preventive medicine.
+As well as treating many other disorders, acupuncture and Chinese Medicine are effective forms of preventive medicine.
 Many problems can be corrected before the use of drugs or surgery is required.